gavv/rdoc-generator-singlepage/README.md

 * Generate single page HTML5 documentation suitable for offline use.
 * Themes support.
-* Exclude classes or members by regex.
+* Filter classes or members by regex.
-* Group class members by regex.

 ## Example output